 Start fertilizing your pepper plants after the seedlings grow their first set of true leaves.
 Younger seedlings should get a weekly feeding of ¼ strength fertilizer, while potted pepper plants get ½ strength.

-For more on how and when to feed peppers in pots, along with foliar feeding and other bonus amendments, check out this post on the best fertilizer for pepper plants.
+For more on how and when to feed peppers in pots, along with foliar feeding and bonus amendments like epsom salt, check out this post on the best fertilizer for pepper plants.

 Pests & Disease

-Monitor your chile plants for diseases and insects like aphids and whiteflies.
+Monitor your chile plants for disease like blossom end rot (BER) and insects like spider mites.
 You can use pepper companion plants like marjoram and thyme to act as a natural deterrent.
-Prevent major problems by using control methods like giving your plants good airflow, regularly fertilizing, using mulch and blasting the underside of leaves with water in the evenings.

 Need help keeping your pepper plants healthy?